Who should I call…

-Call the Streets Department at 763-531-1164 to report a pothole.
+Call the streets division at 763-531-1164 to report a pothole.
 Please leave your name, phone number, and the location of the pothole.
-Please note that not all roads in the City are maintained by the City.
-Hennepin County is responsible for the county highways (for example Douglas Drive, Brooklyn Blvd) in Crystal.
+Please note that not all roads in the City are maintained by the city.
+Hennepin County is responsible for the county highways (for example Douglas Dr., Brooklyn Blvd.) in Crystal.
 To report a pothole (or other issue) on a County Highway, please visit http://www.hennepin.us/residents/transportation/report-a-problem To report an issue on a MnDOT highway, please visit http://www.dot.state.mn.us/metro/maintenance/potholes.html

 After a snowfall of 1.5 inches, all city streets are plowed edge to edge.
 Crews work systematically to clear all the streets; however, routes may change due to a variety of factors such as parked vehicles or traffic.
 When the weather cooperates, crews start very early in the morning to clear main roads before the morning rush hour.
 During snow events, the focus is on main roads and hills.
 It is unlikely a road would be intentionally missed.
 If you think your street has been missed, please contact the streets superintendent at email@example.com, 763-531-1164.
 Keep in mind some streets are maintained by other jurisdictions.
 With warmer temperatures and melting snow pack, it may turn slushy.
 Some residents may see the slush and think the road has not been plowed.
 For more information, review these City of Crystal Snow Plowing FAQs.

 Report a fallen tree in the public right-of-way or on a city street